sharonjr/rapid-prototyping-with-streamlit/README.md

 # Rapid Prototyping of Generative AI Apps with Streamlit

 This repo contains the lab materials for the course.
-This may include assets such as data, code scripts and Jupyter notebooks.
+This includes assets such as data, code scripts and Jupyter notebooks.

 ## Table of Contents
 - **Module 1** - Introduction